microsoft/Windows-iotcore-samples/Samples/ExternalProcessLauncher/README.md

 To use the tool:

-* Clone or download a zip of the *Windows 10 IoT Utilities* from [GitHub](https://github.com/ms-iot/iot-utilities)
+* Clone or download a zip of the *Windows 10 IoT Utilities* from [GitHub](https://github.com/ms-iot/iot-utilities).
-* Open and build the solution under *ProcessLauncherWhitelist*
+* Open and build the solution under *ProcessLauncherWhitelist*.
-* Copy the executable to your device using [FTP](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/ftp)
+* Copy the executable to your device using [FTP](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/ftp).
-* Run it on the device using [SSH](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/ssh) or [PowerShell](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/powershell)
+* Run it on the device using [SSH](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/ssh) or [PowerShell](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/powershell).

 ![Proess Launcher Configuration ](../../Resources/images/ProcessLauncherSample/ProcessLauncherWhiteListConfigTool.png)